Chocolate Chip Muffins

 chocolate chip muffin batter

-Spoon the batter evenly into the prepared pan, filling the muffin cups about three-quarters full.
-Sprinkle the tops with the remaining chocolate chips, followed by the coarse sugar.
+Step 6: Fill the muffin tin.
+Spoon the batter evenly into a prepared muffin tin, filling each well about three-quarters full.
+Sprinkle the tops with the remaining chocolate chips and a little coarse sugar.
+Sprinkling the chips and sugar on top gives the muffins that appealing bakery-style look.

 chocolate chip muffins ready to bake